1coderookie/KobraGoNeoInsights/docs/calibration.md

     It should be noted that the correct pressure of the feeder gear is very crucial (not only) when it comes down to retracting.
     If the feeder gear pressure is too low, the gear won't 'grab' the filament sufficiently and therefore starts slipping and grinding instead of pulling it back.
 If the pressure is too high though, it'll deform the filament which may result in e.g. visible artefacts of your printed model.
 So make sure you adjusted the correct pressure.
-    You can check if the filament gets properly fed and retracted by looking at the filament.
+    You can check if the filament gets properly fed and retracted by looking at the filament while printing.
 Adding some marks with a water resistant pen might be helpful.
 Observe the filament if it gets retracted (= pushed back) and fed reliably when the printer should do so.

 ---

 #### Retraction Distance
-The retraction distance is a crucial setting one has to take care about.
+The retraction *distance* is a crucial setting one has to take care about.
 The retraction *distance* (r.d.) is the setting how *far* the feeder gear will pull back the filament when retracting.
 However, if the r.d. is too high, it'll lead to clogs.
 Finding the correct setting here can be difficult as it depends on various other settings and variables, so there isn't a general one-fits-all setting one could use.
 However, there is a rule of thumb though one should be aware of: if you're using a bowden drive feeder gear system like the one of the **Go**, the r.d. is higher than the one using a direct drive system like the **Neo**.
-This is because of the slack of the bowden drive system, where the feeder gear is about 30cm away from the hotend.
+This is because of the slack of the bowden drive system, where the feeder gear is about 30-40cm away from the hotend.
 So as a general rule it's said that at bowden drives the r.d. is something around 6mm, at direct drives it's around 1mm.

 For finding out the correct r.d. setting, you can print retraction distance towers, where different r.d. values are applied at ceratin heights (kinda the same like when printing temperature towers).
 Before doing so, you should have figured out the correct printing temperature though.
 I'd suppose to start with the following settings as *maximum* r.d. values: